RRC-ACE-Outreach/TechCamp/TechCamp - Web App/4 Internet Security Demo.md

 ```php
 <?php require_once("login.inc"); ?>
 ```
-It should look like this after you are done:
+It should look like this after you are done:<br />
 <img src="0 - Images/04 security step 1.PNG" alt="1st edit to add login functionality">

 #### Security Step 2